Samantha Weeks

 What values are most important to you in your work and personal life?

 The values that drive me are empathy, compassion, resilience, and fearless growth.
-Growing up in a family affected by addiction and mental health challenges taught me early on how to navigate hardship, understand others’ struggles, and respond with care and intention.
+Growing up in a family affected by addiction and mental health challenges taught me early how to navigate hardship, understand others’ struggles, and respond with care and intention.
 Living with my own anxiety and fibromyalgia has added another layer to that resilience, teaching me discipline, self-advocacy, and how to keep showing up even on the hardest days.
-These experiences shaped not just how I approach work, but how I lead, connect, and support others in every part of my life.
+These experiences have shaped not just how I approach work, but how I lead, connect, and support others in every part of my life.

 I thrive on learning, evolving, and stepping into challenges that push me beyond my comfort zone.
 At James Clinic, I balance patient coordination with contributions to our sales and development team, managing complex workflows, multi-state memberships, and sensitive patient interactions.
-This work requires empathy, clarity, and adaptability — and it proves every day that women can excel, innovate, and lead in any arena.
+This work demands empathy, clarity, and adaptability — and it proves every day that women can excel, innovate, and lead in any arena.

 Locations